 The Church of the Latter-Day Saints (LDS) does not prohibit cremation, although they generally advise against it.

 Cremation & Hinduism

 The Hindu belief system centers on the soul detaching from the body at death.
 For this reason, their belief is that cremation is the preferred final disposition of the body, enabling the soul to be ‘released’ from its mortal attachment.
 Enabling the soul to achieve reincarnation.

 Cremation & Buddhism

 Many Buddhists choose cremation as Buddha was cremated.
 However, Buddhism does not prescribe specific funeral practices to be followed.

 Cremation & Judaism

-Jewish law has prescribed for thousands of years that only ground burial is acceptable for those of Jewish faith.
+Jewish law has prescribed for thousands of years that only ground burial is acceptable for those of the Jewish faith.
 Today, although discouraged, reform Judaism has begun to accept cremation if the cremated remains are buried in a Jewish cemetery.

 Cremation & Islam